Jeeva (2014 film): Plot

 Jeeva becomes a sensation at the club, scoring good runs in every game.
-His opening Partner Ranjith initially has ego clashes with Jeeva, but later they become close friends and produce great performances.
+His opening partner Ranjith initially has ego clashes with Jeeva, but later they become friends and produce great performances.
 They both develop and their team starts to enter higher division competitions.
-In the meantime, Jeeva's school time crush Jenny meets him back and they start loving again.
-However, he gets pressured into marrying her and pleads for a chance after getting selected.
-Then comes the tournament that selects the players for the Tamil Nadu Ranji Trophy team and as expected both Jeeva and Ranjith get selected.
-But the real trouble starts after joining the Team.
-The Tamil Nadu team mostly comprises players from a particular community and since Jeeva and Ranjith are from a different community, they are sidelined for most of the games.
-They are given chances in tough conditions where it's hard to score more runs.
-But still they manage to put up a decent performance.
-Jeeva even once gets applauded by the Captain of the Rajasthan team, who is a veteran national team member.
-But getting dropped in the upcoming games affects their average and their subsequent chances of getting into the team for future games.
-Angered by being rejected from the team, Ranjith storms into the Association office and blasts at the chairman for showing partiality towards that community and leaves with a heavy heart.
-Both Jeeva and Ranjith feel that their cricketing career is over.
+In the meantime, Jenny meets Jeeva after a long time, and they start loving again.
+However, he is pressured into marrying her and pleads for a chance after being selected.
+Then comes the tournament that selects the players for the Tamil Nadu Ranji Trophy team, and as expected, both Jeeva and Ranjith are selected.
+However, the real trouble starts after joining the Tamil Nadu Team: it mostly comprises players from a particular community, and since Jeeva and Ranjith are from a different community, they are sidelined for most of the games.
+They are given chances in tough conditions where it is hard to score more runs, but they still manage to put up a decent performance.
+Jeeva even once gets applauded by the captain of the Rajasthan team, who is a veteran national team member, but being dropped in the upcoming games affects their average and their subsequent chances of joining the team for future games.

+Angered by being rejected from the team, Ranjith storms into the Association office and blasts at the chairman for showing partiality towards a particular community and leaves with a heavy heart.
+Both Jeeva and Ranjith feel that their cricketing careers are over.
 Ranjith commits suicide and Jeeva is heartbroken.
-Jenny's father even agrees for their marriage and promises a job for Jeeva, provided he converts to Christianity and quits cricket.
-Jeeva initially agrees but immediately tells Jenny that he cannot live without Cricket and Jenny leaves him.
-Jeeva returns to training and he practices even harder waiting for a magic to happen that will revive his cricketing career.
+Jenny's father agrees for their marriage and promises a job for Jeeva, provided he converts to Christianity and quits cricket.
+Jeeva initially agrees but immediately tells Jenny that he cannot live without cricket, and Jenny leaves him.
+Jeeva returns to training and he practices even harder, waiting for a miracle to happen that will revive his cricketing career.

-And the magic happens after sometime, when his Coach gets a call from the Rajasthan CPL(ipl) team franchise, to offer Jeeva a chance to play in the upcoming season of CPL.
-Jeeva learns that it was the Rajasthan Team Captain who applauded him during the Ranji Trophy match, has suggested his name for the CPL.
-Jeeva is awestruck.
-He is very happy as his coach says that if he performs well in the CPL, he can directly enter the national team.
+That miracle occurs when his coach gets a call from the Rajasthan CPL (IPL) team franchise, to offer Jeeva a chance to play in the upcoming season of CPL.
+Jeeva learns that it was the Rajasthan Team Captain, Irfan, who applauded him during the Ranji Trophy match, who has suggested his name for the CPL.
+Jeeva is awestruck and happy as his coach says that if he performs well in the CPL, he can directly enter the national team.
 He and his family celebrate this as he reunites with Jenny.

-The story returns to the present, where Jeeva actually gives interview to TV channels, as a star player of the national cricket team.
-He narrates his experience on his debut CPL match, where he smashes the very first ball he faces for a sixer, and he puts up a great performance time and again which seals his place in the national team.
-Jeeva ends his interview by saying that "in other countries, players lose by playing; But only in India, the players lose even without getting a chance to participate".
+The story returns to the present, where Jeeva, now a star player of the national cricket team, is being interviewed by TV channels.
+He narrates his experience on his debut CPL match, where he smashes the first ball he faces for a sixer, and he consistently puts up great performances, which seals his place in the national team.
+Jeeva ends his interview by saying that in other countries, players lose by playing, but in India, the players lose even without getting a chance to participate.